Education’s Lost Foundation

 By LAURA FRASER

 In Providence, Rhode Island, Janice McDonnell started one of the unlikeliest of revolutions.
 On seven empty lots in the inner city, she set up a new kind of playground—places where kids could build anything they want, break anything they want.
 Her larger goals?
-To fight the disappearance of play brought on by the relentless testing that’s become the norm in today’s schools—and to spread playful opportunities beyond rich white families.
+To fight the disappearance of free play brought on by the relentless testing that’s become the norm in today’s schools—and to spread playful opportunities to all children, not just those from wealthy white families.

 Other Topics In This Issue